blenderous/blenderous.github.io/_posts/2016-04-17-two-ssh-configs-for-git.md

 date: 2016-04-17
 comments: true
 ---
 This is an example of the SSH config you would want to use when you have two accounts to manage your git repositories.
-The one I use is a private repository based in gitlab and the othe, a public one in github.
+The one I use is a private repository based in gitlab and the other, a public repository in github.

 To connect to the private repository through SSH, follow these steps:

 1. If you are on windows, I recommend using Git Bash since it already has `ssh-keygen` pre-installed
 2. Generate an ssh key with the email id associated with the private repository.
 ```
-    ssh-keygen -t rsa -C "email-address-associated-with-private-repo"
+    ssh-keygen -t rsa -C "email@private.company"
 ```
 This will take you through a series of steps.
 Make sure you assign a good name for your key, like `id_rsa_private_repo`